Shirley Knot the Siren

 No sir, Atlantis, I’m not crawling under a rock at the bottom of the sea!

-So, I made the massive decision – I’m coming onto land, for all to see!
-Yes, that’s right!
+So, I made the massive decision of coming onto land, for all to see!

 It’s not as easy as it looks, though –

 You think I’ve got this walking stick because I’m so old?
 No, it’s just friggin’ hard to walk on these fins!
 I’ve just landed on these shores and walking on my fins for the 1st time.
-I feel like a baby, learning how to swim all over again, except I’m swimming on land.
+I feel like a tadpole, learning how to swim all over again, except I’m swimming on land.
 Who knows?
 Maybe after a few years, I’ll evolve and grow some feet.
-Just like my boobs (melons) here, which just keep growing bigger and bigger!
-I started out as a AAA battery and now I’m a double DD.
+(Just like that little mermaid) Not everything’s bad with aging, like my boobs here!
+I started out with AAAs and now I’ve got double DDs.

 Of course, there are other aging problems you have to deal with.

-The sea grass!
-My god – hair growing in parts you never thought possible and falling out where you don’t want it to – right sir?!
+There’s sea grass!
+Hair growing in parts you never wanted it to and falling out where you don’t want it to, (find bald man in audience) – right sir?!

-I’ve now got sea flaps – these can be good for gliding, stopping and propelling me through water.
+I’ve got these now – sea flaps (demonstrate the sea flaps) – there good for gliding, stopping and propelling me through water.

 I’m also starting to have a bit of Sea Fog …